-Lower Peover Parish Council last produced a Parish Plan in 2013.
-A parish plan is an in depth survey of a community undertaken by that community itself for its own benefit, to find out how it wants to see itself develop.
+Lower Peover Parish Council last signed off a Parish Plan in Q1 2020.
+A parish plan is an in-depth survey of a community undertaken by that community itself for its own benefit, to find out how it wants to see itself develop.
 This often can be over a five to ten year timescale but the challenge the Parish Council have set is to work on up to five key initiatives that will have deliverables with a far shorter timescale to complete (up to a maximum of one year).
 This will include an action plan to make sure all this actually happens.
 It provides an opportunity for people to take stock of their community and to decide which aspects of their community they like and wish to preserve, and perhaps enhance, and which aspects they do not like and want to change.

 There are three core principles that define parish planning and distinguish it from other methods of community engagement.
 These are:

 · Plans are owned, managed and led by the community.
 This is different from other consultations where people are asked for their views by local authorities and other service providers, largely on pre-determined projects or programmes.
 Parish planning provides our community with the opportunity to set its own agenda and bring about positive change without the need to wait for others to get things done.

 · Everyone in the community should have an opportunity to get involved and have their say.
 This is achieved through Residents Surveys.
 These surveys hopefully enable the production of a high quality and robust plan that has the support of everyone locally and delivers actions that are based on a sound understanding of local needs and aspirations.

 · Actions will be based on evidence and address a range of different issues important to our community.
 Parish planning can cover social, economic, environmental and cultural issues.
 We can produce a plan which covers anything you want, within reason!

 In order to ensure we adhere to these principles, a survey of residents was completed in 2019.
 The Work Streams identified below very much aim to bring to life the hopes and aspirations residents shared in that survey as well as easing concerns.